h4rvey-g/Notes-blog/docs/USMLE/Neurology/Amyotrophic lateral sclerosis.md

 ---
 # Treatment
-- Riluzole
+- <span style="background:rgba(240, 200, 0, 0.2)">Riluzole</span>
-	- A sodium-channel blocker that inhibits glutamate release in the CNS and decreases glutamate excitotoxicity
+	- <span style="background:rgba(240, 200, 0, 0.2)">A sodium-channel blocker that inhibits glutamate release in the CNS and decreases glutamate excitotoxicity</span>
-	- Prolongs survival and slows functional decline in patients with ALS (on average, for 3 months) [1]
+	- Prolongs survival and slows functional decline in patients with ALS (on average, for 3 months)
 - Edaravone
 	- A free radical scavenger
 	- Has been shown to slow functional decline in some patients with ALS